Twice Sequential Monte Carlo for Tree Search

 \paragraph{MCTS complexity} For a search budget $B$, MCTS conducts $B$ iterations.
 At each iteration $i$, MCTS conducts $ d_i \leq B$ search steps, one expansion step, and then $d_i \leq B $ backpropagation steps along the nodes in the trajectory. $d_i$ denotes the depth of the leaf at step $i$.
 We can therefor bound the runtime complexity by $ \mathcal{O}(B (B + B + 1)) = \mathcal{O}(B^2)$ operations.
 In regards to space complexity, MCTS construct a tree of size $B$, so the space required is of complexity $\mathcal{O}(B)$.

 \paragraph{RL-SMC complexity} For $ N $ particles and a depth $T$, the search budget of RL-SMC totals $NT = B$.
-Assuming that $N$ particles operate in parallel the (sequential) runtime complexity is $\mathcal{O}(T) \leq \mathcal{O}(B) < \mathcal{O}(B^2) $ operations.
+RL-SMC executes a constant number of operations for $T$ steps for $N$ particles in parallel as well as \textit{selection} (e.g. resampling).
+The cost of selection is $ \mathcal{O}(N)$.
+With selection at every $t$, or in periods of $t$, the cost is thus $\mathcal{O}(NT) = \mathcal{O}(B) < \mathcal{O}(B^2)$.
 In terms of space, RL-SMC maintains only statistics about each particle, resulting in space complexity of $\mathcal{O}(N) \leq \mathcal{O}(B)$.
-Since RL-SMC is merely a generalization of \cite{piche2019}'s CAI-SMC, we conclude that CAI-SMC has the same space and runtime complexity.
+Since RL-SMC is a generalization of \cite{piche2019}'s CAI-SMC, we conclude that CAI-SMC has the same space and runtime complexity.

 \paragraph{SMCTS complexity} For $ N $ particles and a depth $T$, the search budget of SMCTS totals $NT = B$.
 At each step $i$, SMCTS conducts a constant number of additional operation: one running sum is maintained for each particle, and one running sum is maintained for each searched action at the root.
-As a result, SMCTS maintains the same (sequential) runtime complexity of RL-SMC of $\mathcal{O}(T) < \mathcal{O}(B^2) $.
+In addition, SMCTS normalizes the weights at each $t$, resulting in a similar sequential runtime complexity of $\mathcal{O}(NT) < \mathcal{O}(B^2) $.
 SMCTS maintains statistics about $N$ particles, and also statistics about $ M \leq N$ searched actions at the root.
 This results in space complexity of $ \mathcal{O}(2N) = \mathcal{O}(N) \leq \mathcal{O}(B) $, the same space complexity as RL-SMC.